fabricio-p/fabricio-p/README.md

 ### Learning

  - Rust<br />
-   You may call me a freak, but C feels much easier to use.
+   It actually isn't thst hard but I just can't get used to it.
  - ARM Assembly<br />
-   Know how to read most instructions.
- - VimScript<br />
-   It really ooks like an esolang lol.
+   Intermediate knowledge.
  - Lua
+   Becoz NeoVim.

 ### Not actively used languages and tools.

  - HTML5<br />
-   I know how to use it but I'm still not very good, haven't used it in months.
+   I know how to use it but I'm not very good at it, haven't used it in months.
  - CSS<br />
    I only remember some stuff, because, like HTML ^...
  - JavaScript<br />